-2: Look, but don't click
+2. Look, but do NOT click

 Hover your mouse over any links embedded in the body of the email.
 If the link address looks weird, don't click on it.
 If you want to test the link, open a new window and type in website address directly rather than clicking on the link from unsolicited emails.